 If you’re married and don’t qualify to file as head of household, you typically have two choices: filing jointly or separately.
 It’s best to choose the one that allows you to pay the least amount in taxes, which all comes down to your particular circumstances.

 Sometimes it makes sense to file separately, said Josh Zimmelman, owner of Westwood Tax & Consulting, a New York-based accounting firm.
-"A joint return means that your finances are linked, so you're both liable for each other's debts, penalties and liabilities," he said.
-"So if either of you has some financial issues or baggage, then filing separately will better protect your spouse from your bad record, or vice versa."
+“A joint return means that your finances are linked, so you’re both liable for each other’s debts, penalties and liabilities.”

-If you file jointly, you can't later uncouple yourselves to file married filing separately.
-"On the other hand, if you file separate returns and then realize you should have filed jointly, you can amend your returns to file jointly, within three years," Zimmelman said.
+If you file jointly, you can’t later un-couple yourselves to file as married filing separately for that year’s tax return.
+“On the other hand, if you file separate returns and then realize you should have filed jointly, you can amend your returns to file jointly within three years,” Zimmelman said.

 Even if married filing jointly has been your best choice in the past, don’t assume it will always be that way.
 Do the calculations each year to determine whether filing singly or jointly will give you the best tax result.